Remembering the godawful album cover that was nearly Van Halen’s debut

-That time Alex Van Halen told me that Sammy Hagar was almost Van Halen’s first singer
+That time Alex Van Halen told me that Sammy Hagar could have been the singer on Van Halen’s first album

-By Steve Newton Everybody knows that David Lee Roth was Van Halen's first singer.
-But not everybody knows that he almost wasn't Van Halen's first singer.
-At least that's the "little dirt" that Alex Van Halen dished up for me when I interviewed him back in 1995.
-Have a listen: To hear my full 21-minute … Continue reading That time Alex Van Halen told me that Sammy Hagar was almost Van Halen’s first singer
+By Steve Newton Everybody knows that David Lee Roth was the singer on Van Halen's first album.
+But not everybody knows that Sammy Hagar could have been the singer on Van Halen's first album.
+At least that's the "little dirt" that Alex Van Halen dug up for me when I interviewed him back in 1995. … Continue reading That time Alex Van Halen told me that Sammy Hagar could have been the singer on Van Halen’s first album

 That time I asked Steve Vai if he was daunted by stepping into Eddie Van Halen’s shoes with David Lee Roth